bowen-upenn/PersonaMem/README.md

   - ```shared_contexts_1M.jsonl```

+## 🔗 Dependencies
+We use Python virtual environment.
+Please run the following commands to create a virtual environment and install all the requirements:

+    python -m venv myenv
+    source myenv/bin/activate
+    pip install -r requirements.txt

 ## 🚀 Running Inference on Benchmark Data

 **Before you begin**, create a new folder named [api_tokens/](api_tokens/) in the root directory.
 This folder will store your API keys required to run the models.